sudarshan24-10/Ecommerce-Web-App/README.md

 # Ecommerce Web Application

-Welcome to our Ecommerce Web Application!
+Welcome to my Ecommerce Web Application!
 This application provides a platform for users to browse, search, and purchase products online.
 It includes features such as:

 - Store: Browse and view products available for purchase.
 - Admin View: Manage products, orders, and user accounts.